Faculty and Professional Staff Working on Latin America and the Caribbean

-Geri Augusto Visiting Associate Professor in Africana Studies.
-Specializations include: indigenous knowledge systems in southern Africa and the Caribbean and knowledges of the enslaved in the Caribbean and Brazil.
+Geri Augusto Visiting Associate Professor of Africana Studies.
+Visiting Fellow at the Institute for Environment and Society.
+Specializations: Indigenous knowledge systems in southern Africa and the Caribbean, knowledges of the enslaved in the Caribbean and Brazil.

-Anani Dzidzienyo Associate Professor of Africana Studies and Portuguese & Brazilian Studies.
-Specializations: Afro-Brazilians and the Brazilian polity; Racial dimensions of Brazil’s relations with Africa.
+Anani Dzidzienyo Associate Professor of Africana Studies and Portuguese and Brazilian Studies.
+Specializations: Afro-Brazilians and the Brazilian polity, racial dimensions of Brazil’s relations with Africa.

-Keisha-Khan Perry Assistant Professor of Africana Studies.
-Specializations: Black women’s activism in Brazil; African diaspora studies; Race relations in Latin America.
+Keisha-Khan Perry Associate Professor of Africana Studies.
+Specializations: Black women’s activism in Brazil, African diaspora studies, race relations in Latin America.

-Ralph Rodríguez Associate Professor, American Studies, Ethnic Studies, and English.
+Ralph Rodríguez Associate Professor of American Studies, Ethnic Studies, and English.
 Director of Graduate Studies.
-Specializations: Latina/o lit. and culture; Graphic novels/comic books; Queer theory; Race and ethnicity.
+Specializations: Latina/o lit. and culture, graphic novels and comic books, queer theory, race and ethnicity.

-Matthew Gutmann Vice President for International Affairs; Professor of Anthropology.
-Specializations: Gender/sexuality, health, politics, ethnicity, militarism; Mexico, Latina/os in U.S.
+Matthew Gutmann Professor of Anthropology.
+Director of BIARI.
+Specializations: Gender/sexuality, health, politics, ethnicity, militarism, Mexico, Latina/os in the US.

-Stephen Houston Dupee Family Professor of Social Science and Professor of Anthropology and Archaeology.
+Stephen Houston Dupee Family Professor of Social Science.
+Professor of Anthropology and Archaeology.
+Director of Early Cultures.
 Specializations: Mesoamerican culture, history, cultural anthropology, Mesoamerican and Mayan art.

-Jessaca Leinaweaver Vartan Gregorian Assistant Professor of Anthropology.
-Specializations: Transnational migration, adoption, and child agency in Peru.
+Jessaca Leinaweaver Vartan Gregorian Associate Professor of Anthropology.
+Specializations: Transnational migration, adoption, child agency in Peru.

 Andrew Scherer Assistant Professor of Anthropology and Archaeology.
 Specializations: Archeology of Mesoamerica.